ismail9875/keys/README.md

 For Use On Enigma2 Only.

-Repos Needed To Update the All Feed Biss & Power Vu keys
+Repos Needed To Update All Feed Biss & Power Vu keys